homer0/projext/README.md

 ### Bundling the code

-And we got to the final part, you have your configuration and your targets code, time to bundle them, and the way you do it is by using the `build` command from the `woopack` CLI interface:
+And we got to the final part, you have your configuration and your targets code, time to bundle them, and the way you do it is by using the `build` command from the `woopack` CLI:

 > You can use scripts from the `package.json`, `$(npm bin)/` or `npx` too, but for these examples I'll be using `yarn`